 Next, you have a lot of adjustment options, but I find the tweaking the “Levels” usually gets the job done.
 (Image > Adjustments > Levels) or CMND/CTRL + L.

-Once your happy with your image simply go to the Edit menu and select “Define Brush Preset.”
+Once you're happy with your image simply go to the Edit menu and select “Define Brush Preset.”

 Name the brush if you want and then click “Ok.”